5argon/AHLCG3mmDivider/gallery.md

 It is a perfect fit inside KMC Character Sleeve Guard (69x94 mm).
 Depending on thickness of your paper, you may have trouble fitting this in without destroying the edge.
 I used 300 gsm paper and it is pretty difficult to get each one in.

+Try using thin ruler or the divider to open up the 2 entry corners a bit.

 ## Edge of the Earth

 **Spoiler for encounter set icons and their names.**